Al Wakrah: Post declaration of independence

-After Qatar earned its independence in 1971, Sheikh Khalifa bin Hamad Al Thani assumed control of the newly-found state in February 1972.
-One of his main policies was the decentralization of Qatar's housing and major infrastructure projects.
-To promote growth outside of Doha, in 1972 he ordered the construction of a jetty and approach channel in Al Wakrah.
 An urban development plan was enacted in Al Wakrah in 2008.
-The most prominent features of this plan were the development of Al Wakra beach, a development of the city center and the expansion of the southern portion of the city.
+The most prominent features of this plan were the development of Al Wakra Beach, the development of the city center, and the expansion of the southern portion of the city.
 The plan's main purpose was to improve the infrastructure in order to accommodate more than 600,000 residents.